kylegrantlucas/takeout/README.md

 The first step is to instantiate a client with the URI and given endpoints you would like the gem to create methods for:

-    client = Takeout::Client.new(uri: 'testing.com', endpoints: {get: [:test, :test2], post: :test2})
+    client = Takeout::Client.new(uri: 'testing.com')

 This can also be done using block format:

     client = Takeout::Client.new do |client|
       client.uri = 'testing.com'
-      client.endpoints = {get: [:test, :test2], post: :test2}
     end

 From here you can begin calling your api methods!
-They take on the form ```(request_type)_(endpoint_name)``` So given the example instantiation our method list would look like:
+They take on the form ```(request_type)_(endpoint_name)``` So our method list would look like:

     client.get_test
     client.get_test2
     client.post_test2

-You can at anytime see a list of the methods available to you by running this:

-    (client.methods - Object.methods - Takeout::Client.instance_methods(false))

 Results are returned as parsed ruby objects: